Browse By

 One of the most popular dishes in Eastern European cuisine is Filled Dumplings, known as Varenyky, also frequently referred to as Perohy by many, or Pierogi in Polish.
 They are made with homemade pasta dough and filled with a variety of fillings, but potato with cheese is the most popular filling of all.

-These dumplings were prepared by many cooks for generations, but if you ask your mom or grandma for a recipe, you get a very vague list of ingredients (a little bit of this and a little bit of that), with even less detailed preparation instructions.
+Varenyky dumplings were prepared by many cooks for generations.
+However, if you ask your mom or grandma for a recipe, you get a very vague list of ingredients (a little bit of this and a little bit of that), with even less detailed preparation instructions.

-Today I will share my own list of ingredients, step-by-step instructions as well as pictures, so you can give it a try and enjoy your own homemade varenyky/pierogi.
-The filling needs to be prepared ahead of time, to allow it to cool off before use.
+Today I will share my list of ingredients, step-by-step instructions, and pictures, so you can give it a try and enjoy your homemade varenyky/perohy/pierogi.
+The filling needs to be prepared ahead of time so it is cool before use.

 Potato-filled Varenyky are best served warm with caramelized onions sautéed in lots of butter, accompanied by a dollop of sour cream.